9.3×64mm Brenneke: The 9.3×64mm Brenneke in field use

 The 9.3×64mm Brenneke is a powerful cartridge and its ballistic performance is similar to the .375 H&H Magnum.
-Like every other big-game cartridge it presents a stout recoil.
+Like every other big-game cartridge it produces a stout recoil.
 An appropriate fitting stock and an effective muzzle brake will help to reduce recoil induced problems.
 An advantage of the 9.3×64mm Brenneke cartridge is that it can be chambered in standard sized bolt-action rifles.

 German big-game hunters often use the 9.3×64mm Brenneke for hunting plains game and Big Five game in Africa, whereas British and American hunters choose the .375 H&H Magnum or similar cartridges.
 As the 9.3×64mm Brenneke is a pure civil cartridge, it can be used in countries which ban civil use of former or current military cartridges.
 The 9.3×64mm Brenneke has a good accuracy potential of 1 moa (0.3 mil) or better.

 There are not many factory loads available.
 After World War II, only the 19-gram (293 gr) TUG was produced by the Brenneke Company and later an 18.5-gram (285 gr) round nose and a 16-gram Torpedo Optimal Geschoss (TOG – Torpedeo Optimal projectile) bullet were offered.
 With these loads the 9.3×64mm Brenneke gained a good reputation amongst German hunters on their big-game safaris.

 The German ammunition manufacturer RWS also offers two factory loads.
 In America A-Square offered the 9.3×64mm Brenneke loaded with 18.5-gram (285 gr) lion load, 18.5-gram (285 gr) dead tough and 18.5-gram (285 gr) monolithic solid bullets.

 Due to its good field reputation and flexibility, the 9.3×64mm Brenneke is often used by reloaders.
 They have used this cartridge extensively to create powerful loads by handloading.
 Whilst staying within the C.I.P. pressure limit of 440 MPa, the 9.3×64mm Brenneke cartridge can be handloaded to propel bullets ranging from 10 to 21 g for all kinds of hunting.

 When loaded with light bullets, the 9.3×64mm Brenneke cartridge can be used to hunt small to medium game.
 Heavy bullet loadings offer enough velocity and energy to hunt dangerous game.
 The 9.3×64mm Brenneke with appropriate bullets is suitable for hunting any game animal on the planet, though certain sub-Saharan Africa countries have a 9.53 mm minimum calibre requirement for hunting dangerous Big Five game—i.e. leopard, lion, cape buffalo, black rhinoceros, and African elephant.
 Several African countries allow the use of 9.3×64mm Brenneke cartridge for hunting big-game, making it a flexible safari cartridge.

 Apart from hunting the cartridge can be used for last resort defence against dangerous class 3 game, particularly the great bears including grizzly, polar and brown bears.